What is a CD?

 CDs have been a staple of modern investing since the 1960s, and have existed in some form for centuries.
 Yet many people still have basic questions about them, like, “What does CD stand for?”
 “What is a bank CD?” and, “How do bank CDs work?”

 What is a certificate of deposit?
-The definition of certificate of deposit is an account that allows you to save money typically at a fixed interest rate for a fixed amount of time—say, 6 months, 1 year or 5 years.1 In exchange for leaving your money in the account, banks offer an interest rate that’s usually higher than those offered by a traditional savings account, often between 2% and 3%.5
+The definition of certificate of deposit is an account that allows you to save money typically at a fixed interest rate for a fixed amount of time—say, 6 months, 1 year or 5 years.1 In exchange for leaving your money in the account, banks offer an interest rate that’s usually higher than those offered by a traditional savings account.2

 How does a certificate of deposit work?